-Parameter Definition [32,64] Specifies whether the supplied binary is 32-bits or 64-bits. [vendor] Specifies the name of the vendor supplying the library. [version] Refers to the version number of the library. [number.number.number].
+Parameter Definition [32,64] Specifies whether the supplied binary is 32-bits or 64-bits. [vendor] Specifies the name of the vendor supplying the library. [version] Refers to the version number of the library.
+NOTE: The version number should be in the format [number.number.number].
 The API name requires no special format.
 The XX must be prefixed with the word lib. .ext The extension must be replaced by the extension of the library file.